Canon 760D vs Fujifilm X-H1

 |14.||Nikon D5600||Y||stereo / mono||Y||-||mini||2.0||Y||Y||Y|

 |15.||Panasonic G9||Y||stereo / mono||Y||Y||full||3.0||Y||-||Y|

 Studio photographers will appreciate that the Fujifilm X-H1 (unlike the 760D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The X-H1 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the 760D has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 760D was succeeded by the Canon 77D.
+Both the 760D and the X-H1 have been discontinued, but can regularly be found used on ebay.
+The 760D was replaced by the Canon 77D, while the X-H1 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So how do things add up?
 Is there a clear favorite between the Canon 760D and the Fujifilm X-H1?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.

 - More selfie-friendly: Has an articulated screen that can be turned to be front-facing.

 - Less heavy: Is lighter (by 108g or 16 percent) and hence easier to carry around.